Willie Edward Taylor Carver Jr.

 Gay Appalachian author, advocate, and public speaker

-My name is Willie Edward Taylor Carver Jr. I am a student support specialist, educator, public speaker, and author, but mainly I’m just a guy who wants to help make the world better.
+My name is Willie Edward Taylor Carver Jr. I am a big gay hillbilly.
+I am also an educator, public speaker, and author, but mainly I’m just a guy who wants to help make the world better.
 I happen to be a Kentucky Colonel and Kentucky Teacher of the Year too.

-I am the author of the collection Gay Poems for Red States, a collection of narrative poetry about growing up queer in eastern Kentucky.
+I am the author of the bestselling and award-winning collection Gay Poems for Red States, a collection of narrative poetry about growing up queer and Appalachian.
 I serve as a board member of the Kentucky Youth Law Project (which helps LGBTQ youth in Kentucky with legal needs) and am a re-occurring cohost and contributing board member of Progress Kentucky.

 If you’d like to say hello or would like me to speak to your group, feel free to contact me here.
 Thank you so much for coming.